arvindri2005/Company-Leetcode-Explorer/.jules/ink.md

 ## 2025-12-30 - Heading Balance
 Legibility: Improved visual hierarchy and readability of major headings by preventing orphaned words.
 Typesetting: Applied `text-balance` utility to H1 and H2 tags across core pages (Legal, Blog, Tools), ensuring more uniform line lengths in multi-line headings.

+## 2025-02-18 - Hero & Search Typography Refinement
+Legibility: Improved readability on mobile for the Hero section and standardized the Company Search bar width.
+Typesetting: Replaced hardcoded `max-w-[800px]` with `max-w-4xl` for the Company Search Bar.
+Updated Hero section to use responsive padding (`px-4 md:px-8`) and responsive font size (`text-4xl md:text-6xl`) with `leading-tight` for better vertical rhythm.